The #1 Most Underrated Quality in an Entrepreneur

 Sam Parr

-alright so something a little bit happier I saw this on 60 minutes I think 2 weeks ago I cannot stop thinking about this so let me fill you the fill you in on this story so there's a small country called bhutan bhutan is in between india and china so it's it's between these behemoth countries and because of that a lot of people don't know about it
+Alright, so—something a little bit happier.
+I saw this on *60 Minutes* about two weeks ago, and I cannot stop thinking about it.
+Let me fill you in on this story.
+There's a small country called **Bhutan**.
+Bhutan is between **India** and **China**, so it's between these behemoth countries, and because of that, a lot of people don't know about it.

 Shaan Puri